zzzzdh/SeeAction/Table_results/README.md

-## More data is shown in the following tables
+## More experiment results are shown in the following tables

+### This table shows the results of manual labeling.

 ![](/Fig/Table_1.png)